'Vision Zero' Road Safety Strategy 2024 to 2035

 • Community Infrastructure Levy

-Traffic Calming
+Traffic calming

-These are measures designed to slow drivers down by physically restricting vehicles and making it uncomfortable for drivers and passengers if their vehicle is driven too fast.
-Vertical traffic calming can consist of speed cushions, humps and raised road tables.
-Horizontal traffic calming can consist of road narrowing, priority give way pinch points and chicanes.
-Traffic calming is very effective at reducing speeds in 30 miles per hour or 20 miles per hour speed limit areas but cannot be used on higher speed limit roads.
+Traffic calming is very effective at reducing speeds in 30 mph or 20 mph speed limit areas but cannot be used on higher speed limit roads.
 Vertical traffic calming is not usually considered for more strategic routes with larger volumes of traffic and heavy goods vehicles where the road is close to residential properties because of the possibility of noise and vibration.

 Permanent safety cameras are considered at locations where there has been a long-term problem with drivers speeding that has not been possible to solve through other means, and where traffic calming measures are infeasible.
+There are several types of safety camera:

-• Average speed cameras are used to encourage compliance with the speed limit over a longer length of road.
+Average speed cameras are used to encourage compliance with the speed limit over a longer length of road.
 The cameras are deployed to measure the time at which a vehicle enters and exits a zone to work out the average speed.
 They are usually deployed at locations where there are few entry and exit points and no stop or give way lines within the zone.

-Police Enforcement
+Police enforcement

 Safety camera vans are used to deter speeding at sites that require regular enforcement, and where there is room at the side of the road to position the vehicle.
 Where there isn't room for a camera van, the police are able to provide enforcement using hand-held laser equipment.

-Enforcement of speeding is also regularly undertaken via patrol cars, along with enforcement other driving offences such as driving while under the influence of drink or drugs, careless or inconsiderate driving, dangerous driving, driving while using a mobile phone, and document offences.
+Enforcement of speeding is also regularly undertaken via patrol cars, along with enforcement of other driving offences such as driving while under the influence of drink or drugs, careless or inconsiderate driving, dangerous driving, driving while using a mobile phone, and document offences.
 Enforcement is now also being undertaken via police officers using pedal cycles too.

-Vehicle Activated Signs
+Vehicle Activated Signs (VAS)

 These are electronic signs that light up to warn drivers of hazards or to remind them of the speed limit if they are approaching too fast.
 As of 2023, there are approximately 650 VAS in Surrey including on the approach to almost all our speed cameras.
 Monitoring shows VAS helps drivers keep to the speed limit and this effect is on-going.

-Community Speed Watch This is a scheme managed by Surrey Police to allow volunteers to monitor the speed of passing vehicles using a hand-held speed detection device.
+This is a scheme managed by Surrey Police to allow volunteers to monitor the speed of passing vehicles using a hand-held speed detection device.
 The volunteers record the details of speeding vehicles, and then the police will issue a letter to the vehicle owner, advising them of the dangers of speeding, and reminding them of the law.
-Further action will be undertaken by the police for repeat offenders.
+Further action may be undertaken by the police for repeat offenders.
 Training and equipment are provided by the police who will also undertake an assessment of suitable locations for the volunteers to operate from.

-Priority Schemes 2023 to 2025
+Priority schemes 2023 to 2025

 Highway improvements